Faculty: Professors Eschenfelder (director), Downey; Associate Professors Kim, Smith, Whitmire; Assistant Professors Rubel, Senchyne, Willett

-Today the School of Library and Information Studies (SLIS) or “the iSchool at UW-Madison” is a professional school offering M.A. and Ph.D. degrees and undergraduate coursework through the digital studies certificate.
-At the master’s and doctoral levels.
-In addition, SLIS operates one of the world's largest continuing education programs for library and other information workers.
-The school is a member of the Association for Library and Information Science Education.
-Its master's program is accredited by the American Library Association, recognized by the Wisconsin Division for Libraries, Technology, and Community Learning for certification of public librarians, and by the State Department of Public Instruction for licensing of school library media specialists.
+The School of Library and Information Studies (SLIS) or “the iSchool at UW-Madison” is a professional school offering M.A. and Ph.D. degrees and undergraduate coursework through the digital studies certificate.
+At the master’s level, SLIS prepares information professionals to work in library, archive, for-profit, nonprofit, and government settings.
+Its master's program is accredited by the American Library Association, recognized by the Wisconsin Division for Libraries, Technology, and Community Learning for certification of public librarians, and recognized by the state's Department of Public Instruction for licensing of school library media specialists.
 SLIS offers a Ph.D. curriculum emphasizing interdisciplinary research and teaching excellence designed to contribute to the research base of information studies and the faculties of information schools.

 To qualify for careers in school library media centers, students require preparation in two professional fields, librarianship and education.
 A valid teaching license is required for certification in the state of Wisconsin.
 The teaching license can be obtained before or after completing the SLIS master's degree; it is not required for admission to the SLIS master's program.
-Preparation in library and information studies includes course work in children's and young adult literature, administration of the school's library media center, use of library media and technology in the curriculum, and a field experience.
+Preparation in library and information studies includes course work in children's and young adult literature and media, administration of the school's library media center, use of library media and technology in the curriculum, and a field experience.

-For those who already are licensed classroom teachers with master's degrees, Web-based School Library Media courses for certification are available through the UW-System School Library Education Consortium (UWSSLEC).
+For those who already are licensed classroom teachers with master's degrees, Web-based school library media courses for certification are available through the UW-System School Library Education Consortium (UWSSLEC).

 The school admits students to its on-campus and distance master's programs once a year, for fall semester.
 Applications are available in September and are due December 15.